© 2026 Connecticut Public

 The government must send out full November SNAP benefits by tomorrow, a federal judge ruled Thursday.

 “People have gone without for too long.
-Not making payments to them for… even another day is simply unacceptable,” said U.S. District Court Chief Judge John J. McConnell, Jr. at a hearing Thursday.
+Not making payments to them for… even another day is simply unacceptable,” U.S. District Court Chief Judge John J. McConnell, Jr. said during a brief but tense hearing Thursday.

 McConnell gave the government one day to fulfill the ruling, ordering the U.S. Department of Agriculture, which manages the SNAP program, to send out the funds by Friday.